hackersanddesigners/HDSA2015/Draft.markdown

 Hackers & Designers Summer Talks
 -------------------------------

 Hackers & Designers is a non-profit cross-disciplinary community of technologists, designers, and artists.
-During the summer of 2015 Hackers & Designers invited an international group of ambitious participants for a 10 full-day immersive program of hands-on workshops in which the focus lies on learning by creating, researching, and discussing.
+During the summer of 2015 Hackers & Designers invited an international group of ambitious participants for a 10 full-day immersive program of hands-on workshops in which the focus lies on learning, researching, and discussing by creating.

 The Hackers & Designers Summer Academy approaches means and goals as same entities by encouraging self-initiation and experimentation with unusual tools and cross-disciplinary collaborations through workshopping.
 We believe, in this context, the output is not necessarily as important as the input.